Titan (cancelled Blizzard Entertainment video game): Cancellation

-On May 28, 2013, it was reported that development on the project had been rebooted, with seventy percent of the team moving to other Blizzard projects and the release date delayed.
-Blizzard spokesperson Shon Damron confirmed the development status, stating that the remaining core developers would be working to accommodate new technology into the game.
+In early 2013, Blizzard held an internal meeting with Team 4, announcing the Titan was being rebooted at the request of Blizzard's management team.
+Seventy percent of the team was transferred to other projects within Blizzard, a few were laid off, while a small core team, led by Metzen and Jeff Kaplan remained to determine if anything could be salvaged with the Titan assets.
+The rebooting was publicly announced on May 28, 2013.
 Blizzard president Mike Morhaime stated that the company was in the process of selecting a new direction for the project and re-envisioning what they want the game to be.
 He said that the game was "unlikely to be a subscription-based MMORPG", and that there were no official announced or projected release dates.
 Morhaime noted that Blizzard has gone through this sort of iterative development process with previous games.
+Pardo took a sabbatical from Blizzard after the reboot was announced, as Blizzard executives considered his management of Titan to be a factor in the reboot, and Pardo eventually left Blizzard in mid-2014.